girlpunk/Earthlings-On-Mars-Foundation/docs/Lua.md

 Complete the active mission.
 This will result in the mission being recorded as successful, points being assigned, and the completion text being read.

 If you would like to add additional text before and/or after the completion text, this can be done by calling the `say()` method before or after respectively.
+Messages will always be read in the voice of the NPC called, even if they are not the mission owner.

 ### `cancel_mission() -> Coroutine`